grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

 ## Before you begin

-1. [Create a plugin](../get-started/get-started.mdx) - When you build a plugin from source, a `dist` folder is created.
-This folder contains the production build or _plugin assets_ for your plugin.
+- 1. [Review our guidelines](https://grafana.com/legal/plugins/#plugin-publishing-and-signing-criteria) - Learn about the Grafana Labs criteria for publishing and signing plugins.
-1. [Follow our guidelines](https://grafana.com/legal/plugins/#plugin-publishing-and-signing-criteria) - Learn about the Grafana Labs criteria for publishing and signing plugins.
+- [Package a plugin](./package-a-plugin.md) - Build the plugin and get it ready to share in the form of a ZIP archive.
-1. [Package a plugin](./package-a-plugin.md) - Build the plugin and get it ready to share in the form of a ZIP archive.
+- Refer to [plugin-examples](https://github.com/grafana/grafana-plugin-examples) to review best practices for building your plugin.

 To speed up the time it takes to review your plugin:

 - Check that your plugin is ready for review using the [plugin validator](https://github.com/grafana/plugin-validator).
-- Refer to [plugin-examples](https://github.com/grafana/grafana-plugin-examples) to review best practices for building your plugin.
+- Provide sample dashboards and test data with your repository so that the plugin's functionality can be verified.

 ## Publish your plugin